Kiran-Bose/supreme/README.md

 # supreme
+Supreme is a command line file manager written in shell script.

-Bash script package to open,copy,move,delete,rename files from phone(Android),usb drive and local drive from terminal(Tested for ubuntu 18.04).
+Supreme helps you open,copy,move,delete,rename files from phone(Android),usb drive and local drive from terminal(Tested for ubuntu 18.04).

 Download the deb package to any debian based system and install